The Investigation Process Research Resource Site

 Technical Experience highlights:

-Currently coauthor of regular column in refereed Journal of System Safety
+Coauthor of regular column in Journal of System Safety

 Provided Litigation support, Ludwig Benner & Associates